warnerm06/twitterpated/README.md

 2. Student C will added necessary files for heroku to run.
     * Create a branch called `heroku` and switch to it
-    * Copy the following files from `starter/` into your app
+    * Copy the following files from `starter/` into your appstarted by user warnerm06@gma
         * `Procfile`, `requirements.txt` and `start.py`
     * Merge your branch into `master`
     * Push `master` to the remote repo